lovelak-pro/windows-activator/README.md

 your Windows has been activated.
 now you can hit the enter key to exit the CMD and close PowerShell and check windows Activation menu ❤️

+## License

+This Repo is licensed under the MIT License.